-- 1. an application for Graduate Studies, with the required \$25 application fee and - 2. two (2) official transcripts of all previous undergraduate coursework from accredited institutions. - 3.
-For Counseling majors, the following is also required for admission to Graduate Education Studies: three recommendation forms, a personal interview, and a personal statement.
+- 1. an application for Graduate Studies, with the required \$50 application fee and - 2. two (2) official transcripts of all previous undergraduate coursework from accredited institutions. - 3.
+For counseling majors, the following is also required for admission to Graduate Education Studies: three recommendation forms, a personal interview, and a personal statement.

-The Dean of the School of Education approves admission to the program and assigns an advisor.
+The Chair of Graduate Education approves admission to the program and assigns an advisor.